 Can nurse practitioners perform surgery?

-When you have the query can nurse practitioners perform surgery you must know the first task of these professionals in the operating room is to assist the surgeon.
+When you have the query can nurse practitioners perform the surgery you must know the first task of these professionals in the operating room is to assist the surgeon.

 See also: Best Shoes for Operating Room